Oladipupo-Erinle/US-SUPERSTORE/README.md

-## US-SUPERSTORE
+## SUPERSTORE
 # Introduction
-This report is an extensive analysis of the performance of US Superstore, presenting a thorough analysis of its sales performance from 2014 to 2018.
+This report is an extensive analysis of the performance of Superstore, presenting a thorough analysis of its sales performance from **_2014 to 2018_**.
 The report identifies crucial main growth drivers and potential factors that may lead to losses thereby ensuring the store's consistent sales improvement and steady advancement.
 Sales reporting plays a pivotal role in extracting valuable insights and evaluating the effectiveness of the store's operational strategies.
-The selected dataset allows for an in-depth analysis to gain insights into the diverse factors influencing the ongoing success of the Superstore.
+The selected dataset allows for a comprehensive analysis, facilitating the extraction of in insights into the diverse factors influencing the ongoing success of the Superstore.

 ![](store.png)

 # Problem statement
-The project intends to answer pertinent business questions which will share more light on the areas that US Superstore management should focus on.
+The project intends to answer pertinent business questions which will share more light on the areas that Superstore should focus on.

 1.  # Profitability Performance Analysis

     To carry out a profitability performance analysis, it is essential to examine various financial metrics, such as revenue, expenses, gross profit, net profit, profit margins, return on investment (ROI), and other relevant indicators.
-By analyzing these metrics, Us Superstore can gain insights into the financial health and effectiveness of the business's operations and strategies.
-This analysis helps in identifying areas of strength and weakness, which aid making informed decisions, and implementing strategies to enhance overall profitability.
+By analyzing these metrics, Superstore can gain insights into the financial health and effectiveness of the business's operations and strategies.
+This analysis helps in identifying areas of strength and weakness, which aid in making informed decisions, and implementing strategies to enhance overall profitability.
 I focused on the following:

-A.	**Sales Performance Analysis**
+A.	**Analysis Of Sales Performance**

  	•	Sales trends across various months